When Companies Should Bring in a Fractional COO

 Who 2Go Advisory Group Supports

-2Go Advisory Group, based in the San Francisco Bay Area, serves clients across the US, as well as internationally.
-Our Fractional COO service is designed to embed experienced operational leaders into organizations, bringing both strategic oversight and hands-on execution.
+2Go Advisory Group serves clients across the US, as well as internationally.
+Our SF Bay Area Fractional COO services (as well as those for other regions) are designed to embed experienced operational leaders into organizations, bringing both strategic oversight and hands-on execution.

 Their approach is particularly impactful across several key sectors: